ssalvaterra/LIB-201/metadata.md

 # 1. Metadata-What and Why

 As you transcribe, tag, and create information (or data!) about the letters in the Smith Papers Collection, you are essentially creating descriptive _metadata_.
-Metadata is just "data about data," and it's something archives uses to describe, preserve, organize, and digitize its contents <!--link to https://dictionary.archivists.org/entry/metadata.html-->.
+Metadata is just "data about data," and it's something <a href="https://dictionary.archivists.org/entry/metadata.html">archivists use</a> to describe, preserve, organize, and digitize its contents.
 In other words, Metadata makes items in a collection easy to find and discover.

 Metadata makes the internet work!
 And for this class, it is one of the building blocks of digital research.
-Think about the items in a library database <!--insert screenshot-->.
+Think about the items in a library database <!--insert screenshot and link https://login.libprxy.muw.edu/login?url=https://search.ebscohost.com/login.aspx?direct=true&bquery=pizza&cli0=RV&clv0=Y&type=1&searchMode=And&site=eds-live&scope=site-->.

 When you search for something with combinations of keywords, filters, search facets, etc., you are tapping the metadata that someone created.
 This applies to most things in a collection of digital things.

 Think about the following digital items, and imagine what kinds of metadata you might interact with.